DexTheFish/R/README.md

 ## Installing R

-To get started with R, you'll need to install it on your computer.
 Visit the official R project website at https://www.r-project.org/ to download and install R on your computer.

 ## Installing RStudio

-RStudio is a powerful Integrated Development Environment (IDE) that makes it easy to work with R. It provides an easy-to-use interface, debugging tools, and a variety of other features that make working with R much more efficient.
+RStudio is a powerful IDE that makes it easy to work with R. It provides an easy-to-use interface, debugging tools, and a variety of other features that make working with R much more efficient.
 Visit the RStudio website at https://www.rstudio.com/ to download and install RStudio on your computer.

 ## Useful Resources